The NLP Task Effectiveness of Long-Range Transformers: Setup

 \subsection{Settings}

-It is non-trivial to contrast distinct transformer models, due to differences between their pretraining and hyper-parameter settings.
+It is non-trivial to compare distinct transformer models, due to differences between their pretraining and hyper-parameter settings.
 Our goal is to minimize these confounding factors to allow a focus on the long range attention ability of each model on different tasks.
-We therefore propose two sets of experimental conditions.

-\paragraph{Restricted Attention Range} To evaluate the performance gain from long-range attention, we evaluate models in both their default \textit{context-aware} settings, and a \textit{context-agnostic} setting that restricts the receptive range of the self-attention blocks.
-For pattern-based transformers, we achieve the restriction by segmenting the input sequence into chunks and run the transformers on segments independently.
-In practice, we segment the texts into chunks that are so short ($n\le512$) that all transformers can handle.
-For recurrent models, we could force the model not to reuse past activations to eliminate the dependencies between segments.
+We therefore propose two sets of experimental conditions. \paragraph{Restricted Attention Range} To evaluate the performance gain from long-range attention, we evaluate models in both their default \textit{context-aware} settings and a \textit{context-agnostic} setting that restricts the receptive range of the self-attention blocks.
+For pattern-based transformers, we achieve the restriction by segmenting the input sequence into chunks and running the transformers on segments independently.
+For recurrent models, we ablate the recurrence to eliminate the dependencies between segments.
+In practice, we segment the texts into chunks with length $L$,\footnote{We use wordpieces instead of words in this paper.} which ranges from 128 to 1536. $L$=$\infty$ indicates no segmentation is used.

-\paragraph{Parameter Migration} Kernel-based models usually don't come with checkpoints for general tasks, but they may have similar structure to other pretrained models like BERT and may be designed to approximate the original results.
+\paragraph{Parameter Migration} Kernel-based models usually do not come with checkpoints for general tasks, but they may have similar structures to other pretrained models like BERT and may be designed to approximate the original results.
 Therefore, it is feasible to migrate parameters from pretrained prototypes to their ``efficient version'' to observe if the performance could be preserved.
 This type of method can be suitable for models without additional parameters, such as Performer.